Alison Joy

 Alison Joy is an award-winning Brooklyn-based producer and writer of nonfiction stories.

-As a development executive and producer, she spent a decade at Oscar-winning production companies including Alex Gibney's Jigsaw Productions, The Documentary Group, and Story Syndicate developing projects for HBO, Netflix, Showtime, CNN, Nat Geo, Hulu and many more.
+As a development executive and producer, she's spent over a decade at Oscar-winning production companies including Alex Gibney's Jigsaw Productions, The Documentary Group, and Story Syndicate developing projects for HBO, Netflix, Showtime, CNN, Nat Geo, Hulu and many more.
 Highlights include collaborating with Samin Nosrat to adapt her bestselling book "Salt Fat Acid Heat" into a hit Netflix series, and working with Gizmodo journalist Jennings Brown to adapt his podcast "The Gateway: Teal Swan" into what became the four-part verite docu-series "The Deep End" on Freeform and Hulu.

 Alison continues to freelance and consult for a variety of production companies and filmmakers while producing her own slate of independent projects.
 Her story interests include complicated women, exuberant history, and inventive films that lean into genre and break rules.